Flutterando/modular/README.md

 }
 ```

-2. To keep previous modular and it injects you can pass the param `modularTestType`.
+2. To keep previous modular and its injects you can pass the param `modularTestType`.
 > **NOTE:** With `modularTestType.keepModulesOnMemory`, it won't clean the modules that already have been loaded.
 (It doesn't call `Modular.removeModule()`)